When adding LocalBusiness Schema to your website with JSON-LD, it's important to choose the correct type.

 If we look at this mobile screenshot here, you can see that it's pulling in Google My Business, but it's also pulling in a lot more information from structured data, things like the Menu, Finding a Table, Hours of Operation.
 This can all be added in and structured using structured data.
-And when you have Google My Business and you tie this into your website, it just affirms that data.
+When you have Google My Business and you tie this into your website, it just affirms that data.
 It connects it more, it helps Google understand that your website and your local listing are connected in more than one way.

 This is an example of a local business, Jason LD snippet.
 As you can see here, the type is "Local Business".
-You add your address, little description name and your telephone number.
+You add your address, little description name, and your telephone number.
 This would work perfectly fine.
 This would render perfectly fine.
 Google would be able to know that you're a local business.
-It would have some information about who you are and what you do.
-Probably pulling that based on your name, Beach Side Movies.
+It would have some information about who you are and what you do, probably pulling that based on your name, Beach Side Movies.
 Obviously, this is a fictional company because nobody goes to a movie rental store anymore, but it's still something that would work.
 If we had a website that actually did this in a business that did this, it would render completely fine.
 But, we want to get a little more specific.

-So when you go onto a schema.org/localbusiness and then you do the hashtag subtypes, you'll see these different subtypes.
-Now, there's 30 of them here right now, and some of them actually have more information than others.
+When you go onto a schema.org/localbusiness and then you do the hashtag subtypes, you'll see these different subtypes.
+Now, there are 30 of them here right now, and some of them actually have more information than others.
 Now, what's really cool about these, is you can start to pull out different information.
 For instance, if you are childcare, there's going to be parts of your structured data that you could mark up that's very specific to what you do.
 See, even real estate, or a store, or a shopping center, all of these are going to be much more specific to the actual business type.
 Now again, this is very important because it helps give you more targeted information.

-So each one of these sub types can drill down even further, if they are highlighted on this list.
-So about half of them.
+So each one of these subtypes can drill down even further if they are highlighted on this list, so about half of them.
 For instance, automotive business, it could go to motorcycle repair shops one of them, automotive parts store.
 That's a lot more specific, right?
 Medical business, again, it goes broader and it goes a little bit deeper.
 Legal services, a little bit broad.
 It goes deeper in there as well.